nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/MULTIPLE_PROVIDERS.md

 If you would like a single animal, add the `id` to the url.
 It will look something like `http://localhost:8088/animals/2?_expand=customer&_expand=location` for the animal with and id of 2.

-We can also use `_sort` to put the animals in order of location or customer.
+We can also use `_sort` to list the animals in order of location or customer.
 Try `http://localhost:8088/animals?_expand=customer&_expand=location&_sort=locationId` in your browser.
 What do you notice about the location ids?

 Try changing location to customer.
 Now what do you see?